ABOUT YCL

 What happens if we have too many coders for one coach?

-Our pricing model allows for more stipends to be paid to another co-coach as teams grow in size.
+Our pricing model allows for more stipends to be paid to another co-coach as teams grow in size, if you have another coach willing to lead.

 What curriculum do you use?